AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Valkyries who use chakrams, 2-handers, blades, and fists deal 20% more Total DMG. | 15 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
-Triggering it again refreshes its duration. | 15
+Valkyries who use chakrams, 2-handers, blades, and fists deal 20% more Total DMG. | 15 After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Triggering it again resets the duration. | 10
+For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG | 5

 !!! note
     Effective for 6.2.